5.3 Preparing the Collections

 Among GLAMs’ competing priorities, copyright may not be at the top.
-But copyright is a fundamental part of everyday activities at GLAMs, particularly when it comes to digitization and open access projects.
+But copyright is a fundamental part of everyday activities at these institutions, particularly when it comes to digitization and open access projects.
 Here is a basic overview of some of the important considerations about copyright and digital collections.

 Big Question / Why It Matters

 Why is copyright so important when discussing open access to cultural heritage?
-GLAMs are commissioned with the task to preserve, disseminate and educate about objects, items and collections to which they do not own the copyright, for the most part.
-Copyright law makes some of these tasks very challenging, particularly in countries where the exceptions and limitations do not cover basic activities.
+Cultural heritage institutions are commissioned with the task to preserve, disseminate and educate about objects, items, and collections in which they, for the most part, do not own the copyright.
+Copyright law makes some of these tasks very challenging, particularly in countries where exceptions and limitations do not cover basic activities, such as reproduction for the purpose of preservation.
 Copyright must be addressed at every institutional level — whether in everyday activities, at the beginning of a digitization project, or during the design of an open access policy.
 Informing users about how they might be able to reuse the digitized copies of the works available is crucial for any open access policy.

 - Describe how the basics of copyright apply to your collection and non collection materials